VET420 Writing the PhD thesis

 The thesis must be an independent scientific work that meets international standards and be of high academic quality in terms of the formulation of research questions, the specification of concepts, the methodological, theoretical and empirical basis, documentation, the use of literature and the form of presentation.

 The doctoral thesis must normally consist of three scholarly articles.
 The articles must be published, or accepted for publishing, in scientific journals before the thesis is submitted for evaluation.
 Articles that are unpublished manuscripts must as a minimum be on the level of first submission of a manuscript to a journal.
-If the doctoral thesis consists of three or less articles, the PhD candidate must be the main- or first author of at least two of the articles (§10-1 in the faculty's supplementary rules to the NMBU PhD regulations).
+If the doctoral thesis consists of three or fewer articles, the PhD candidate must be the main- or first author of at least two of the articles (§10-1 in the faculty's supplementary rules to the NMBU PhD regulations).

 If the article is published in a subscription journal, you should include the post-print version (accepted version after peer-review, before the publisher's pdf version is made) in the thesis.
 If the work is published in a Gold Open Access journal or purchased from the publisher (Hybrid Open Access), you can include the publisher's PDF version in the thesis.
 Read more about the definition of post-print, publishing permit, etc. and about Gold Open Access or Hybrid Open Access.